 Talk to someone who is in the career you are considering and experts on campus.
 Click the title above to access tips on how to setup an “Informational Interview” to gather career information and common questions to ask.
 Connect with alumni who are often eager to help others in the Penn State family via LionLink.
 You can also find alumni via LinkedIn and lookup by Employer, Major, geographic region and more.

-Remember to also talk to experts on campus: your advisor, a career coach, faculty and/or staff to help guide you in this important life decision.
+Remember to also talk to experts on campus: your advisor, Career Services, faculty and/or staff to help guide you in this important life decision.

 Access videos on: